 John’s grew up hearing stories about his grandfather and great grandfather who were lawyers in Mississippi.
 His mother would tell him tales of them making a difference without concern for profit- people paid what they could when they could.

 With them in mind, John always sought to help others.
 After high school, John was named a Bedsole Scholar, attending the University of Alabama on full scholarship, where he studied political science and criminal justice.
 John clerked for Congressman Sonny Callahan during a summer in college, trying to learn as much as he could about government and law.
 He was on pace to graduate in three and a half years at Alabama, but he could not start law school until the fall.
-So, John stayed and was selected to teach his very own section of criminal justice at age 22.
+So, John stayed and was selected to teach his very own section of Criminal Justice 101 at age 22.
 He also volunteered at an alternative school, working with kids who were born to dire circumstances.

-John obtained a Juris Doctorate (Law Degree) from Alabama, the 22nd ranked law school in the nation.
+John obtained a Juris Doctorate (Law Degree) from Alabama, the 28th ranked law school in the nation.
 In law school, he was Senior Editor of the Law & Psychology Law Review, involved with the Student Government Association and undertook many other activities.
 Again, John was on pace to finish in less than the three years usually reserved for law school.
 However, finishing early would not properly prepare John for the Bar exam.
-He used the time to get more involved and actually bar-tended at an establishment, Boo Radleys, named after the key character in Harper Lee’s To Kill a Mockingbird.
+He used the time to get more involved and actually bartended at an establishment, Boo Radleys, named after the key character in Harper Lee’s To Kill a Mockingbird.

 After graduation from law school, John accepted a judicial clerkship in Mobile before moving to Jacksonville, Florida.
 He attended trials and hearings every day and coordinated the efforts of the Honorable James C. Wood (now retired).

 Upon moving to Florida, John M. Phillips spent 8 years as a trial lawyer for businesses such as State Farm, Coca-Cola, Hertz, JM Family / Southeast Toyota, USF&G, Anderson Columbia, GEICO, Cambridge and a host of other large companies.
-He became a named member of the firm of Dore, Lanier & Phillips at age 32 and left Dore & Phillips at age 35, moving on to represent individuals, working at one of the largest personal injury firms in the world, Morgan & Morgan.
+He became a named member of the firm of Dore, Lanier & Phillips at age 32 and left Dore & Phillips at age 35, moving on to represent injured individuals, working at one of the largest personal injury firms in the world, Morgan & Morgan.

 Feeling unfulfilled, John founded his own Florida trial law office in 2011.
-He has won awards for his work in and out of the courtroom, appeared on national television as a legal expert, has achieved a multi-million dollar verdict while Good Morning America’s cameras rolled and is regularly seen volunteering and donating his time and money in our community.
+He has won awards for his work in and out of the courtroom, regularly appears on national television as a legal expert, has achieved a multi-million dollar verdict while Good Morning America’s cameras rolled and is regularly seen volunteering and donating his time and money in our community.

 • Alabama Bar, 2000